sarthak169/Actyv-BootCamp/README.md

-# JAVASCRIPT CRASH COURSE
-It is the small crash course of the javascript basics.
-The course will make you code ready in the javascript.

 ## Javascript

 The JavaScript is a scripting or dynamic programming language that allows you to implement complex things on web pages.